top of page

 15-32 Degrees

-• lightweight breathable shell jacket
+• Lightweight breathable shell jacket

 • I got these insulated bike pants from Pearl Izumi this year and I wear them all the time!
 They have a grid fleece lining from the knees up and since I tend to run cold, it's perfect for me.
 Unfortunately, they don't make these pants for women but the men's fit wasn't as bad as I expected.
 There are other insulated options out there such as these Endura pants.
 If you don't run as cold, a regular softshell pant might work better for you.